1. Introduction

 --allow-unauthenticated \

 This command submits the source to Cloud Build, builds a container image, pushes it to Artifact Registry, and deploys it to Cloud Run.
-It takes a few minutes — let's open a new terminal tab in Cloud Shell (click the + icon) so we can be more focused.
+It will take a few minutes — we can inspect the deployment process log on the logs/deploy_toolbox.log file

 Prepare the agent for deployment